 2.)
 Update Your Contact Information

-Please make sure your home address and phone number are up to date in Banner, so you can receive important information about your benefits, your future W2 and more.
+Please make sure your home address and phone number are up to date in Oracle, so you can receive important information about your benefits, your future W2 and more.
 It is your responsibility to notify Human Resources (HR) of changes as soon as possible by calling 704-894-2213 or by emailing Human Resources at firstname.lastname@example.org.